AniSkywalker/Skywalkers/README.md

 ## Requesting new stocks
 - Don’t see your favourite asset?
 Ask, and it shall be summoned like Force lightning

+## Join the rebellion!
+- Send an email to arghyaonline@gmail.com

 # Donate to the rebellion:
 https://buy.stripe.com/8x2dR9cqN3ci5x6dI0eAg00 (monthly donations)

 Or